humanoidsbv/team-awesome-bram/README.md

 ## Usage

-Time entries can be added by click the `new time entry` button.
+Time entries can be added by clicking the `new time entry` button.
 This entry will be automatically be added to the already existing time entries.
 Filter the time entries by selecting a filter from the drop down menu.

 Similarly, add new team member can be added by clicking the `new team member` button.
 Sort the team members by selecting a property to sort from the drop down menu.

 ## Technology Stack

-This project was built with `TypeScript` the following techologies:
+This project was built with `TypeScript` and uses the following technologies:

 - React - For building components
 - NextJS - For extending React's capabilities